 Trying to match the price of illicit firearms against legal prices is a relatively difficult task.
 Not only does the price of a firearm vary between the dealers and people selling it, but different brands of firearms have different models.
 In the legal market, the price will be determined by the brand as well as the model, which are both clearly advertised by dealers.
 However, in the illegal market, there is information about brands but not about the different models.
 The pricing of second-hand guns, which are the dominant type of weapons traded in the illicit markets, is even more complicated.
-The sale is not only dependent on the make and model and who is selling the firearm, but also on its condition and the demand for second-hand weapons.
-One dealer in South Africa said that, as a general rule, a second-hand firearm in relatively good condition would sell for between 50 per cent to 75 per cent of the price of a new one.
+The sale is not only dependent on the make and model and who is selling the firearm, but also on its condition and the demand for second-hand firearm in relatively good condition would sell for between 50 per cent to 75 per cent of the price of a new one.